clEsperanto/.github/profile/README.md

 Clesperanto tries to offer at the same time:
 - a unified API for image processing library for different programming languages and frameworks
-- operations for image analysis accelerated by GPU
+- a complete operation librairy for image processing and analysis accelerated by GPU
+- a compatibility with most known and used hardware and system in used

 To achieve this goal, the project is organised in various repository listed below with a brief description: